Quantum Transport and Electroweak Baryogenesis: The weak sphaleron rate

 \section{The weak sphaleron rate}

 One essential ingredient of electroweak baryogenesis is the weak sphaleron rate~\footnote{An early review on the sphaleron rate in the context of electroweak baryogenesis is given in~\cite{Rubakov:1996vz}.}.
+The sphaleron is a static solution to the field equations of the electroweak sector of the Standard Model.
+This configuration is a saddle point of the electroweak potential energy and quantifies the dominant baryon and lepton number violating processes at finite temperature in the early universe.
 It couples to the left-handed fermions and anti-fermions of the Standard Model and equally violates lepton and baryon number.
 In the presence of a (eventually local) CP-asymmetry in the left-handed particle densities, the sphaleron is biased towards a net baryon number.
 At the same time any pre-existing baryon number diffuses as long as baryon minus lepton number is conserved, $B=L$.
 The baryon asymmetry obeys the equation~\cite{Cline:1997vk} \be v_w \frac{dn_B}{dz} = \frac32 \Gamma_{ws} \left( \frac{\mu_L}{T} - \frac{15}{2} \frac{n_B}{T^3} \right) \, , \ee where $\Gamma_{ws}$ is the weak sphaleron diffusion rate and $\mu_L$ denotes the chemical potential of the left-handed fermions.
 The final baryon asymmetry is then given by integration \be \eta = \frac{n_B}{s} = \frac{405 \Gamma_{ws}}{4 \pi^2 v_w g_* T^4} \int_0^\infty dz \, \mu_L \, e^{-\nu z} \, , \ee with $g_* \simeq 106.75$ the effective number of degrees of freedom at electroweak temperatures and we defined $\nu \equiv 45 \Gamma_{ws}/ 4v_w T^3$.
 The chemical potential $\mu_L$ falls off at least as $e^{- D_q z}$ in the symmetric phase where $D_q$ is the quark diffusion constant.
 Thus for large wall velocities $v_w$, the exponent $-\nu z$ is irrelevant and the dependence on the wall velocity is inherited from the chemical potential $\mu_L$ that is in leading order linear in $v_w$.
 Hence for $\nu \ll D_q$ and $v_w \ll 1$ the final baryon asymmetry depends only weakly on the wall velocity.
 If $v_w$ approaches the speed of sound, $c_s = 1/\sqrt3$, diffusion should become inefficient (which however is not correctly reproduced in the analysis of sec.~\ref{sec:PT} that assumes small wall velocities).
 In the limit of very small wall velocities the exponent becomes important and leads to further suppression.
 This indicates that the wall is so slow that the sphaleron is saturated.
 In this regime backreactions on the left-handed chemical potential $\mu_L$ should not be neglected.

 On one hand, the sphaleron rate has to be large during the phase transition in the symmetric phase in front of the wall.
 The CP violation in the reflection of particles leads to a net CP-violating particle density in front of the wall.
 If this particle density carries (positive) lepton or (negative) baryon number, the sphaleron process is biased towards a positive net baryon number.
 In order to produce a baryon asymmetry of the observed magnitude $\eta \simeq 10^{-10}$ the sphaleron process should be considerably larger than $\eta$ in electroweak units.